 The phase of designing and conducting research.
 Rigorous research methods are at the heart of good science.
 These methods include everything from question formation to study design, conduct, statistical analysis and interpretation.
 Meta-researchers use both theoretical and empirical approaches to identify flaws and biases in the research enterprise, then develop and test methods to minimize them and define best practices.

 Georgina Imberger - Project Manager

-She has an interest in meta-research and completed her PhD with the Faculty of Health and Medical Sciences at the University of Copenhagen Trial Unit, with the theses: "Multiplicity and sparse data in systematic reviews of anesthesiological interventions cause increased risk of random errors and lack of reliability conclusions."
+She has an interest in meta-research and completed her PhD with the Faculty of Health and Medical Sciences at the University of Copenhagen Trial Unit, with the thesis: "Multiplicity and sparse data in systematic reviews of anaesthesiological interventions cause increased risk of random errors and lack of reliability of conclusions."

 Martin Nguyen - IT Manager

 Martin is a Specialist Anaesthetist at Western Health in Melbourne, Australia, and a Senior Lecturer at the Centre of Integrated Critical Care (CICC), University of Melbourne.
 Martin has a passion for using technology to solve complex problems in healthcare.
 He is a co-founder of Corsonis, WeRoster and the Medical Pantry.

 Department of Anaesthesia and Pain Medicine, Western Health, Victoria, Australia.

 Centre for Integrated Critical Care (CICC), Department of Medicine and Radiology, Faculty of Medicine, Dentistry & Health Sciences, University of Melbourne, Victoria, Australia